redhousestudio/redhousestudio.github.io/terms.md

 <p>&nbsp;</p>
 <a name="accreditation"></a>
 #### <strong>Accreditation</strong>
-Unless agreed otherwise in writing and taking into account the best practices in the music industry, Client ensures that the appropriate credits of Gijs van Klooster shall be mentioned in all the artwork, print and social media related to the studio results reading substantially: "<em>Produced by Gijs van Klooster</em>" and/or
+Unless agreed otherwise in writing and taking into account the best practices in the music industry, Client ensures that the appropriate credits of Gijs van Klooster shall be mentioned in all the label copy, artwork, print and social media related to the studio results reading substantially:<br />"<em>Produced by Gijs van Klooster</em>" and/or
 "<em>Recorded by Gijs van Klooster</em>" and/or "<em>Sound design by Gijs van Klooster</em>" and/or "<em>Mixed by Gijs van Klooster</em>".
 For multiple mentions this can be abbreviated but this should not change the order.

-In case of production Client agrees to have Gijs van Klooster credited as a "producer" in the label copy and shall give appropriate production credit on all releases, sync's or remixes and on all artwork, print and social media that embodies the music and/or mixes created.
+In case of production Client agrees to have Gijs van Klooster credited as a "producer" and shall give appropriate production credit on all releases, sync's or remixes and on all label copy, artwork, print and social media that embodies the music and/or studio results.

 On Facebook use tag [@gijsvankloostermusic](https://www.facebook.com/gijsvankloostermusic/).<br />
 On Instagram use tag [@gijsvanklooster](https://www.instagram.com/gijsvanklooster/).<br />